 Organize the Unorganized – Trade Union Educational League (1926)

-1840-1945, Capitalism, Consciousness Raising, Date, Defining the Enemy, Disruptive Spaces, Subjectives of Refusal, Tactics of Disruption, The Workplace, Workers
+1840-1945, Date, Defining the Enemy, Disruptive Spaces, Subjectives of Refusal, The Bourgeoisie, The Workplace, Workers

 The Trade Union Educational League was founded in late 1920.
 It was supported by the Communist Party USA and a majority of members were also members of the Communist Party USA.
 Its goal was to build a union and workers’ movement.
 This pamphlet emphasizes the importance of organizing as many workers as possible for the survival and growth of the workers’ movement.